ChaseLarocque/ProducerAndConsumerOpenMP/README.md

 # Producer & Consumer Using OpenMP For AUCSC 450
-### AUCSC 450 - Parallel and Distributed Computing At the University of Alberta, Augustana Campus.
+### AUCSC 450 - Parallel and Distributed Computing at the University of Alberta, Augustana Campus.

 Program will simulate the Producer/Consumer problem present in message passing using OpenMP.
 File initiates an array of queues, with queue belonging to a